Breakfast in London, dinner in Barcelona

 -

-Although it's the cheapest option, travelling overnight in an ordinary seat is a false economy.
-It's not recommended however tight your budget, either for comfort or security, unless there's no other option.
+It's the cheapest option, but travelling overnight in an ordinary seat is a false economy.
+It's not recommended however tight your budget, either for comfort or security, unless you have no alternative.
 There's no lock on the compartment door, and no staff on duty.
 Think of it as the equivalent (almost!) of sleeping in a shop doorway.
-Always budget for at least the couchette supplement for a comfortable night's journey.
+Always budget for at least the couchette supplement for a comfortable night.

 |